ahmdtaha/conference_notes/arxiv_2021.md

 * Do Self-Supervised and Supervised Methods Learn Similar Visual Representations? **#arXiv2021**
 * Masked Autoencoders Are Scalable Vision Learners **#arXiv2021** `FAIR`
 	> Technicalities
+* Self-supervised pretraining of visual features in the wild `FAIR`
 * Scale Efficiently: Insights from Pre-training and Fine-tuning Transformers `Google/DeepMind`
 * ConViT: Improving Vision Transformers with Soft Convolutional Inductive Biases `FAIR` `Transformer`
 * Open-Set Recognition: A Good Closed-Set Classifier is All You Need